openedx-unsupported/devstack/README.rst

 All of the services can be run by following the steps below.
 For analyticstack, follow `Getting Started on Analytics`_.

-**NOTE:** Since a Docker-based devstack runs many containers, you should configure Docker with a sufficient amount of resources.
-We find that `configuring Docker for Mac`_ with a minimum of 2 CPUs and 8GB of memory does work.

-1. (Optional) Install the requirements inside of a `Python virtualenv`_.
+1. Install the requirements inside of a `Python virtualenv`_.

    .. code:: sh

        make requirements

+   This will install docker-compose and other utilities into your virtualenv.

 2. The Docker Compose file mounts a host volume for each service's executing code.
 The host directory defaults to be a sibling of this directory.
 For